 NO. ACT OR STATUTORY INSTRUMENT SUMMARY AND IMPACTS IMPACT DATE as a protected characteristic and that it has no plans to implement the combined discrimination provision in section 14 of the EqA 2010, as this would introduce further complexity and costs for employers.
 Additionally: On 3 February 2022, the Government launched a UK Menopause Taskforce to look at tackling issues surrounding the menopause.
 The taskforce will meet every 2 months for an initial period of 18 months, with future meetings scheduled by theme, including healthcare provisions, education and awareness, menopause in the workplace and research evidence and data; and On 18 July 2022, the Government responded to recommendations from a commissioned independent report through the 50PLUS Roundtable on Menopause and the Workplace published in November 2021, confirming an intention to introduce change in relation to menopause support in key areas of Government policy, employer practice, and wider societal and financial change.
 On 12 October 2022, the All-Party Parliamentary Group on Menopause published a report on the impacts of menopause and the case for policy reform.
 The report recommends that the government must: (1) Co-ordinate and support an employer-led campaign to raise awareness of menopause in the workplace and to help tackle the taboo surrounding menopause and work; and (2) Update and promote guidance for employers on "best practice" menopause at work policies and supporting interventions.
 This should be tailored to organisations of different sizes and resources to ensure it is as effective as possible and include the economic justification and productivity benefits of such interventions.
-24. Fertility Treatment (Employment Rights) Bill 2022- 2023 Fertility in the workplace A Private Members' Bill to require employers to allow employees to take time off from work for appointments for fertility treatment.
+On 24 January 2023 the Government published its response to the WEC's Menopause and the workplace report rejecting many of the recommendations including the commencement of the combined discrimination provision on s14 Equality Act 2010 and the recommendation for a consultation on making menopause a protected characteristic.
+On 28 February 2023, the Labour 22.
+Fertility Treatment (Employment Rights) Bill 2022- 2023 Fertility in the workplace A Private Members' Bill to require employers to allow employees to take time off from work for appointments for fertility treatment.
 The first reading took place in the House of Commons on 20 June 2022.
-The second reading started on 25 November 2022 but was interrupted and is scheduled to resume on 20 January 2023.
-Second reading in the House of Commons resumed on 20 January 2023.
-25. National Disability Strategy National Disability Strategy: removing barriers faced by disabled people in all aspects of their lives including work and business On 28 July 2021 the Government published a National Disability Strategy setting out various steps that it will take to remove barriers faced by disabled people in all aspects of their lives including work, justice, politics, transport, housing and leisure services.
-It also committed to consult on voluntary and mandatory reporting of disability in the workforce by large employers.
-The consultation ran until 25 March 2022 seeking views on how employers with more than 250 employees might be encouraged to collect and report statistics about disability to make their workforces more inclusive and exploring how Government The consultation closed on 25 March 2022.
-The Government's response is awaited - but is not expected imminently.
+The second reading started on 25 November 2022 but was interrupted.
+The Bill is not expected to progress.
+The Bill is not expected to progress.